fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

 The [architectural principles](https://github.com/fusepoolP3/overall-architecture/blob/master/architectural-principles.md)
 outlined by Reto envisions a complete interaction model based fully based on HTTP, either LDP, SPARQL or custom REST APIs.
-But there a several aspects on how component would interactuate in the project, both with the platform and between themselves, that requires a more detailed analysis.
-The motivation is to try to get closer to Reto's idea, and to asssess some of the concepts.
+But there a several aspects on how component would interact in the project, both with the platform and between themselves, that requires a more detailed analysis.
+The motivation is to try to get closer to Reto's idea, and to assess some of the concepts.

 This document aims to provide a suitable proposal to implement the platform.
 In this document we are trying our best to anticipate the functional requirements